Scripting

 showDialog

 With this function you can display a dialog window on the screen.
-Simply pass your message as the first parameter, and optionally a title for the dialog as the second paramter.
+Simply pass your message as the first parameter, and optionally a title for the dialog as the second parameter.
 The dialog will be displayed until its "OK" button is pressed.

 showDialog('My Message', 'My Title');